 Alain-G. Gagnon is a full professor of political science at the Université du Québec à Montréal (UQAM) and has held the Canada Research Chair in Quebec and Canadian Studies since 2003.
-From 1982 to 2003, he taught at the universities of Queen's, Carleton and McGill.
-He is the founding director of the Centre de recherche interdisciplinaire sur la diversité au Québec (CRIDAQ) and the director of the Groupe de recherche sur les sociétés plurinationales (GRSP) and the newly established Centre d’analyse politique – Constitution et Fédéralisme (CAPCF).
+From 1982 to 2003, he taught at Queen's University, Carleton University and McGill University.
+He is the founding director of the Centre de recherche interdisciplinaire sur la diversité au Québec (CRIDAQ) as well as the director of the Groupe de recherche sur les sociétés plurinationales (GRSP) and the newly established Centre d’analyse politique – Constitution et Fédéralisme (CAPCF).

-An internationally renowned researcher and political scientist, Alain-G. Gagnon actively contributes to the debate on the organization and future of western societies.
-His work spans different fields of analysis, from regional development to the sociology of intellectuals, political economy and the questions of federalism and nationalism.
-His engagement is demonstrated in both his teaching of young researchers and his participation in public debate.
-His work has profoundly influenced researchers on federalism in Belgium, Spain, the United Kingdom and Canada.
+An internationally renowned researcher and political scientist, Alain-G. Gagnon actively contributes to the debate on the organization and future of both small nations and minority nations.
+His work spans different fields of analysis, from regional development to the sociology of intellectuals, political economy and questions of federalism and nationalism.
+His engagement is demonstrated in both his passion for teaching young researchers and his participation in public debate.
+His work has also profoundly influenced researchers on federalism in Belgium, Spain, the United Kingdom and Canada.

 Alain-G. Gagnon pioneered the comparative study of smaller societies and minority nations, a fast-growing field, and has become one of the most influential experts on these issues.
 The collective work he co-directed with James Tully at Cambridge University Press, Multinational Democracies, has become a must-read for political scientists.
 It assesses the capacity of different multinational states to combine justice and stability in the management of national and cultural diversity.